broeneatsdinner/Dinner-Lab-Wiki/Bug-Branches.md

 If you're the assigned build master, the following steps should be taken to review the code available in the pull request, and decide a course of action from there.

 ##### Reviewing a Bug Branch _pull request_
 - Ensure it's clean (doesn't merge other developers' unrelated commits).
-If it's not, ask the developer who created the pull request to update their branch and re-submit the pull request.
+If it's not, ask the developer who created the pull request to update their branch and re-submit the pull request
 - Ensure that unnecessary changes to the codebase aren't being made (e.g. hard-coding variable values when they already exist in the database)
-- Rename pull request title to "[Bug-Number]: Description of pull request" if it's formatted incorrectly.
+- Rename pull request title to "[Bug-Number]: Description of pull request" if it's formatted incorrectly

 ##### Closing a Bug Branch _pull request_
 - Close the pull request using button on github.com's pull request page
-- Notify the developer that pull request was closed, with reason, and suggestions to re-open the request
+- Notify the developer that the pull request was closed, with reason, and suggestions to re-open the request
 - Comment on pull request so that status in JIRA gets updated to "Failed Code Review" (can this be automated)

 ##### Merging a Bug Branch _pull request_